 The “Rainbow” Division was so named in WWI by Major Douglas MacArthur when 26 states and the District of Columbia National Guard units were combined into a single group.
-When he saw all the colorful state flags, he said it “resembled a rainbow across the country.”
+He said it “resembled a rainbow across the country when he saw all the colorful state flags.”

-During WWII, the Rainbow landed on a cold and rainy night at the port of Marseille, France, on December 8 & 9, 1944, where they pitched their tents.
+During WWII, the Rainbow transport landed on a cold and rainy night at the port of Marseille, France, on December 8 & 9, 1944; there, they pitched their tents.
 They moved north through Lyon, Dijon, and arrived shortly before Christmas near Strasbourg.

 The Rainbow turned back the final German offensive, code name: Operation Northwind in the Alsace area.
 It crossed the Maginot line, breached the Siegfried line, crossed the Rhine River on March 31 at Remagen, and advanced through Wurzburg and Schweinfurt in hard-fought battles.

-Then the Rainbow moved through Furth and Donauworth, where it crossed the Danube River and headed south to Munich for what was expected to be the Nazi’s last stand, as it had initially been the birthplace of the party.
+Then the Rainbow moved through Furth and Donauworth, where it crossed the Danube River and headed south to Munich for what was expected to be the Nazi’s last stand, as it had initially been the party’s birthplace.

 Dachau, 1st of the Nazi Concentration Camps

-Seven and a half decades have gone by since the Nazi concentration camps have been exposed, and the world has been confronted with images of unimaginable horror.
+Over seven and a half decades have gone by since the Nazi concentration camps were exposed to the world, and the world has been confronted with images of unimaginable horror.

 But Dachau was special.